humerbenjamin/humerbenjamin.github.io/fusion/dsmc_lit_review.md

 #### Boundary Conditions

 Now that particles have been moved to their final positions, boundary conditions need to be imposed on the particles that have left the domain.
 The main two boundary conditions that will be used throughout this thesis are wall boundary conditions and deletion boundary conditions.
-Particles that have left the domain and would have collided with the wall are brought back to the point of contact, and then collide with the wall in whichever way is specified by the boundary (see [16] for some examples).
+Particles that have left the domain and would have collided with the wall are brought back to the point of contact, and then collide with the wall in whichever way is specified by the boundary (see [7] for some examples).
 If a particle that has left the domain would have collided with a deletion patch, then the particle is removed from the state of the simulation so it is not a part of the simulation at the beginning of the next time step.
 Now only the particles that are actually entering the next time step of the simulation remain as a part of the saved state.

 #### Stochastic Collisions

-In a gas composed of hard sphere molecules of diameter d (twice the total atomic radius of each molecule), the probability that two molecules both located within a volume of gas $V$ (the volume of the cell in which both molecules are contained) collide is proportional to the total volume swept out by their interaction cross sections normalized by the volume of gas being considered [15].
+In a gas composed of hard sphere molecules of diameter d (twice the total atomic radius of each molecule), the probability that two molecules both located within a volume of gas $V$ (the volume of the cell in which both molecules are contained) collide is proportional to the total volume swept out by their interaction cross sections normalized by the volume of gas being considered [6].
 This is shown by the equation

 $$
 P \propto \pi d^2 v_{rel} \Delta t / V \;. \quad(10)
 $$

-The concept of volume swept out by an interaction cross section [15] can be visualized in Figure 6.
+The concept of volume swept out by an interaction cross section [6] can be visualized in Figure 6.

 <div style="text-align: center;">
     <img src="/assets/images/undergraduate_thesis/cross_section_volume_swept.png" style="width:70%;" alt="cross_section_volume_swept">
     <figcaption>Figure 6: Diagram showing how the interaction cross section sweep over time can be represented by a volume element.</figcaption>
 </div>

-In Figure 6, the total volume swept out by the interaction cross sections of the two molecules is simplified to the case where one of the two molecules is at rest [15].
+In Figure 6, the total volume swept out by the interaction cross sections of the two molecules is simplified to the case where one of the two molecules is at rest [6].
 This is always able to be the case for any two molecules by choosing $\vec{v}_{particle} = \vec{v}_{rel}$ as the  velocity of one of the molecules, so then the other is always at rest in that reference frame.
 Then the interaction cross section forms the area that is traced along the path length of the moving molecule, forming a cylinder.
-This can be used to understand Equation (10).
+This can be used to understand equation (10).

-***CONTINUE HERE***

-In Equation (10), it is defined that two molecules both exist within a volume element $V$, then their total interaction volume is the volume of the interaction cylinder presented in the previous paragraph, so the ratio of these two areas is the interaction probability of any two real particles.
-However, in DSMC, each DSMC Particle represents a large number (Wp) of real particles which all have the same velocity and molecular properties as the DSMC particle [15].
-This allows us to find the probability of a DSMC interaction by adding a factor of (Wp) to Equation 3.10.
+In equation (10), it is defined that for two molecules that exist within a volume element $V$, the total interaction volume is the volume of the interaction cylinder presented in the previous paragraph, so the ratio of these two areas is the interaction probability of any two real particles.
+However, in DSMC, each DSMC Particle represents a large number ($W_p$) of real particles which all have the same velocity and molecular properties as the DSMC particle [6].
+This allows us to find the probability of a DSMC interaction by adding a factor of ($W_p$) to equation (10) to form

+$$
+P_{DSMC} = \pi d^2 W_p v_{rel} \Delta t_{DSMC} / V_{DSMC} \;. \quad (11)
+$$

+Then since in each cell there are $N_p(N_p − 1)/2$ possible particle pairings, $P_{DSMC}$ from equation (11) should be multiplied by all possible particle pairings to find the total number of collisions that occur in a cell

+$$
+N_{coll} = \frac{1}{2}N_p(N_p - 1)\frac{\pi d^2 W_p \langle v_{rel}\rangle \Delta t_{DSMC}}{V_{DSMC}} \;. \quad (12)
+$$

+Now collisions between the representative particles can be simulated since equation (12) shows how many would be expected to occur, and these collisions determine the velocity states of the particles.
+Now we have the full velocity state of the particles, as well as the internal molecular states if those are a part of the simulation.

+At this point, there are further pieces of mathematics that are used to increase the computational efficiency of the code, but this contains the main physical intuition required to understand the work done in this thesis.
+If the specifics are of interest, Section 6.2.3 of [6] is a great resource to begin with.

+#### Sampling Cell Properties

+Although DSMC simulations are molecular in nature, often the properties of interest are macroscopic, as they are in the case of this thesis.
+This means at each time step, the particles can be analyzed to give macroscopic properties in each cell (such as the number density in each cell) should they be desired to be saved for further analysis.

 # Existing Open Source DSMC Packages